 technology

-: This property specifies the technology used for the application; the value is UI5
+(mandatory): This property specifies the technology used for the application; its value must be UI5

 .